 Latvia is Wifi paradise.
-It has the world’s fourth fastest internet connections, and with over 800 free connection points in Riga, you don’t even need to pay for it.
-Latvia also holds the world record for the longest ever phone conversation, a 54 hour 4 minute marathon in 2012.
+It has one of the world’s fastest internet connections, and with over 800 free connection points in Riga, you don’t even need to pay for it.

 The Ventas Rumba in Kuldīga is the widest waterfall in Europe, and in spring you can see fish jumping up the rapids as they head for spawning sites.

 Next time you put on a pair of jeans, thank Latvian-born tailor Jacob Davis.
 In 1871 in Reno, Nevada, he invented denim as a tough material for trousers, then made a fortune in partnership with fabric merchant Levi Strauss.

 Chugging down 78 litres of beer per capita every year, Latvians love a cold brew on a summer’s evening.
 The country also boasts one of the world’s most northerly outdoor vineyards in the village of Sabile.

 Latvia’s national sport is ice hockey, and it punches well above its weight for a small country.
 Dozens of Latvians play in the NHL and KHL, and the national team’s fans are regarded as the loudest and most passionate around.

 Latvia has almost 20 hours of daylight at midsummer, and locals make the most of it by partying outdoors and relaxing in nature.
 The lovely golden light typical of these latitudes has obsessed generations of painters and photographers.